zeroluck/docs/sources/reference/lib/scim.md

 String result = response.getResponseBodyString(); // this will give you Response body
 ```

-In this 2nd example we will use createPersonString
+In the second example we will use createPersonString, instead:

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);